 In the last post, I asked whether Britain had a reason to feel guilt over its long occupation of Mauritius, and concluded that the answer is no.

-Nonetheless, London decided recently to hand the Chagos Archipelago — formerly known as the British Indian Ocean Territory, or BIOT — over to Mauritius and begin paying rent of £101 million per year for a naval base that the U.K. already uses.
+Nonetheless, London decided recently to hand the Chagos Archipelago — formerly known as the British Indian Ocean Territory, or BIOT — over to Mauritius and begin paying rent of £101 million £165 million per year for a naval base that the U.K. already uses.
 In fact, and unsurprisingly, Naval Support Facility Diego Garcia is really used almost exclusively by the United States … which pays rent to neither London nor Port Louis.

 So why did London decide to abandon sovereignty?
 The ostensible reason is that in 2019 the World Court issued an advisory ruling stating that the U.K. was not allowed to detach the Chagos from the rest of Mauritius in 1968.
 (Both were formally annexed from France in 1814 and administered as one territory thereafter.)

 It is worth reading all 50 pages of the decision.
-(Amusingly, the “summary” is shortened to thirty pages.)
-The essential basis is simple: under international law, the U.K. had no right to split the territory of a non-self-governing territory without a referendum.
+(Amusingly, the “summary” is only shortened to thirty pages.)
+The basis is simple: under international law, the U.K. had no right to split the territory of a non-self-governing territory without a referendum.
 And from whence comes that international law?
-Paragraphs 5 and 6 of General Assembly Resolution 1514 of 1960, which passed 89-0 (the U.S. and U.K both abstained):
+Paragraphs 5 and 6 of General Assembly Resolution 1514 of 1960, which passed 89-0 (the U.S. and U.K. both abstained):

 Immediate steps shall be taken, in Trust and Non-Self-Governing Territories or all other territories which have not yet attained independence, to transfer all powers to the peoples of those territories, without any conditions or reservations, in accordance with their freely expressed will and desire, without any distinction as to race, creed or colour, in order to enable them to enjoy complete independence and freedom.